josemoralesarilla/personal_webpage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Department of Politics at Princeton University
+  - name: Department of Politics\nPrinceton University
     url: https://politics.princeton.edu/

 # Short bio (displayed in user profile at end of posts)